DCS-training/Digital-Method-of-the-Month/DMM Docs/3DScanning.md

 #
 ## Software

-Every equipment will come with its propriety software but there are a series of processing software you may want to get accustomed with
+Every piece of equipment will come with its propriety software but there are a series of processing software you may want to get accustomed with

 - MeshLab: Open-source tool for processing 3D data
 - Metashape (Previously PhotoScan) - Propriety software to do SfM